February 26, 2026

 How to tell if your plan is working after 30 days

 Use a monthly check instead of day-to-day emotional swings.
-You are looking for trend shifts such as:
+Look for trend shifts such as:

 If those markers are flat, adjust the plan.
-You may need higher-frequency sessions for a period, stronger behavioral guardrails, or direct mental health care for underlying anxiety patterns.
+You may need a different session cadence, stronger behavioral guardrails, or direct mental-health care for underlying anxiety patterns.

 Frequently asked questions